-POETRY AND is a series of free events held twice a year in King’s College London from 7.00-9.00 pm, normally on a Wednesday or Thursday.
-These events, curated and chaired by Ruth Padel and Declan Ryan, are held in the sumptuously welcoming venue of King’s College Chapel, Strand WC2R 2LS, and include questions, and informal chat over free wine afterwards.
+POETRY AND is a series of free events held at King’s College London, normally on midweek evenings from 7.00-9.00 pm.
+These events, curated and chaired by Ruth Padel, are normally held in the sumptuously welcoming venue of King’s Chapel, on the Strand, and include questions and informal post-event chat over free wine.

 They combine some of today’s most exciting poetry voices with leading experts in other fields, from climate change and neuroscientists to historians, TV directors, psychiatrists, war veterans, and leading academics.

 The ‘other experts’ enjoy speaking about their own discipline or art in terms of poetry, while the poets enjoy presenting their work with a focus on the other discipline.

 The result is a series of enthralling and illuminating evenings: do come along if you are in London on any of these nights.

 Apart from introducing vital new poetry to students and the general public, POETRY AND aims to showcase poetry’s connectivity and relevance (underlined here by Ruth Padel’s article about them in The Guardian) not only to other academic disciplines but to the vital issues of our world today.